rajewa99/HacktoberFest_2021/README.md

 ### This repository is open to all members of the GitHub community.
 Any member can contribute to this project! :grin:

-## What is Hacktoberfest? :thinking:
+## What is Hacktoberfest?
-A month-long celebration from October 1st to October 31st presented by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [DEV Community](https://dev.to/) collaborated with [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
+A month-long celebration from October 1st to October 31st presented by [Digital Ocean]Hacktoberfest is a month-long challenge.
+It happens every year in the month of October.

+Hacktoberfest is open to everyone and it marks the celebration of Open Source.
+It's the biggest Open Source event that encourages newbies to participate in Open Source and create their 1st meaningful PR.(https://hacktoberfest.digitalocean.com/) and [DEV Community](https://dev.to/) collaborated with [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
 Create your very first pull request to any public repository on GitHub and contribute to the open-source developer community.

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)